f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab08.rst

 - Which service chain (if any) to pass the traffic through

+The SSLO Guided Configuration presents an intuitive rule-based, drag-and-drop user interface for the definition of security policies.

 .. image:: ../images/policy1.png
    :align: center

-The SSLO Guided Configuration presents an intuitive rule-based, drag-and-drop user interface for the definition of security policies.
+-  In the Security Policy, click the pencil at the far right of the :red:`All Traffic` rule.

 .. image:: ../images/policy2.png
    :align: center

+- Select the :red:`SSL Forward Bypass Action` drop down menu and select :red:`Bypass`.

+- Select the :red:`Service Chain` drop down menu and select :red:`ssloSC_all_services`.

+-  Click :red:`OK`.

-The **Security Policy** has now been configured.
+The preliminary :red:`Security Policy` has now been configured.

 Click :red:`Save & Next` to continue to the next stage.